1st Cyber Security in Cars Workshop (CSCS) at CCS

 co-located with the 31st ACM Conference on Computer and Communications Security

-Call for Papers ACM CCS 2024
+Proceedings ACM CCS 2024

 We are excited to announce the 1st Cyber Security in Cars Workshop (CSCS), a workshop focused on addressing the complex challenges of cyber security in modern vehicles.
 This workshop aims to bring together researchers, practitioners, developers, and anyone interested in solving the myriad cyber security problems in the automotive domain.
 It offers a platform to discuss the latest developments, share current research contributions, and foster networking and collaboration to develop innovative solutions.